andrews1022/react-typescript-project-setup/notes/create-react-app.md

 export default GlobalStyle;
 ```

+- Commit this progress: `git add . && git commit -m 'setup styled components' && git push -u origin main`

+## Final Adjustments

-- Next, go to the components folder: `cd .. && cd components`
+- Go to the components folder: `cd .. && cd components`

   - In here, create a new folder for App: `mkdir App`

-- Now, move `App.tsx` into this directory:
+- Now, move `App.tsx` into this directory and rename it to `index.tsx`:

   - First, `cd` back to the `src` directory
   - From here, move the file to the App folder and rename it: `mv App.tsx components/App/index.tsx`

-- Go back to `index.tsx` in `src` and update the code to look like this:
+- Go back to `index.tsx` in `src` and copy and paste this code:

 ```
 import React, { StrictMode } from 'react';